Fleur-De-Lis Academy's Visual Arts Classes

 Projects will be finalized so they can be printed and/or shared online, as students prefer.

-CURRENT CLASS SESSION: Drawing from Observation
+CURRENT CLASS SESSION: COMIC CREATION

-Class meets Monday or Wednesday from 6p.m. to 8p.m., for 8 weeks.
+Class meets Wednesday from 6p.m. to 8p.m., for 8 weeks.

 Instructor: Grant Johnson